PascalHbr/3D-pose-estimation/README.md

 `python main.py`

-By default, the model is trained with a batch norm of 64, learning rate of 5e-5, 100 epochs and saved as `saved_model.pt`.
+By default, the model is trained with a batch size of 64, learning rate of 5e-5, 100 epochs and saved as `saved_model.pt`.

 You can specify the following parameters:
 - `--gpu`: GPU ID (int)